Psychological trauma: Diagnosis

-As "trauma" adopted a more widely defined scope, traumatology as a field developed a more interdisciplinary approach.
+As "trauma" adopted a more widely defined scope, Psychotraumatology as a field developed a more interdisciplinary approach.
 This is in part due to the field's diverse professional representation including: psychologists, medical professionals, and lawyers.
 As a result, findings in this field are adapted for various applications, from individual psychiatric treatments to sociological large-scale trauma management.
 While the field has adopted a number of diverse methodological approaches, many pose their own limitations in practical application.

 The experience and outcomes of psychological trauma can be assessed in a number of ways.
 Within the context of a clinical interview, the risk of imminent danger to the self or others is important to address but is not the focus of assessment.
 In most cases, it will not be necessary to involve contacting emergency services (e.g., medical, psychiatric, law enforcement) to ensure the individuals safety; members of the individual's social support network are much more critical.

 Understanding and accepting the psychological state of an individual is paramount.
 There are many misconceptions of what it means for a traumatized individual to be in psychological crisis.
 These are times when an individual is in inordinate amounts of pain and incapable of self-comfort.
-If treated humanely and respectfully the individual is less likely to resort to self harm.
+If treated humanely and respectfully, the individual is less likely to resort to self harm.
 In these situations it is best to provide a supportive, caring environment and to communicate to the individual that no matter the circumstance, the individual will be taken seriously rather than being treated as delusional.
 It is vital for the assessor to understand that what is going on in the traumatized person's head is valid and real.
 If deemed appropriate, the assessing clinician may proceed by inquiring about both the traumatic event and the outcomes experienced (e.g., post-traumatic symptoms, dissociation, substance abuse, somatic symptoms, psychotic reactions).
 Such inquiry occurs within the context of established rapport and is completed in an empathic, sensitive, and supportive manner.
 The clinician may also inquire about possible relational disturbance, such as alertness to interpersonal danger, abandonment issues, and the need for self-protection via interpersonal control.
 Through discussion of interpersonal relationships, the clinician is better able to assess the individual's ability to enter and sustain a clinical relationship.